sbarnes7/PitConn-App/README.md

  - [ ] Need images for dhr accessories (waiting from people)
  - [ ] Get Acquity Q5000 image (waiting from people)
  ## Resolved Issues(1/29/2020)
+ - [x] Finish the DIL applications, one tab is done still got the rest to do
  - [x] Remove sub headings from all ares accessories
  - [x] Make spacing on side navs same as materials page for all apps
  - [x] Finish all videos throughout site